skamireddi/immunichain/Lab/CloudComposerLab.rst

 3. Now, click on + Issue New ID.
 A pop-up will come to the top and ask for an ID Name and Participant

-4. Now, try creating a new identity (outside of Composer, I wouldn’t recommend trying to create a new identity) with the name Aetna.
-For the participant just type in the number 1 and see what pops down.
-Your smart enough to know that Aetna is a Medical Provider.
+4. Now, try creating a new identity (outside of Composer, I wouldn’t recommend trying to create a new identity) with the name of Aetna.
+For the participant just type in the number 1 or the ID Number you gave your participants and see what pops down.

 .. image:: Images/40.png

-5. Click on Create New and you now have created a new identity
+5. Click on Create New and you have now created a new identity

 6. Then another pop-up will appear.
 For the most part, you can ignore the top portion of that pop-up.
 As far as the bottom part, click on + Add to my Wallet